SENG-350-2024-fall/Team-1/Milestone 1/Use-Cases.md

 | **Variations**  | N/A                                                                                                                                                                                                                                                          |
 | **Issues**      | Non-registered members should not be able to use the triage system.
 Otherwise, they would be required to provide medical records or connect health card to make the best estimation *during* a potentially emergency situation.                              |

-note: add option for patient to include photo
+note: add option for patient to include photo, also add option to change emergency response and travel radius based on physical condition

 ## Use Case #4: Jordan
 Treatment Directions: suggested course of action (home remedy, visit general practitioner, doctor, ER, etc.), further virtual contact with medical professional or in-person medical followup